arigit/usb-speeds/README.md

     usb-speeds.py [-s|--include-storage]
 ```

-Ever got frustrated by how cumbersome it could be to find out at what speed your new USB gizmo connected?
+Ever got frustrated by how cumbersome it could be to find out at what speed your new USB gizmo connected to your Linux Desktop / Server?

 Ever got frustrated when copying a thousand NEF pictures from your CFexpress reader by how slow the transfer is?

 My reader, when connected with the wrong cable or to the wrong port, connects at USB2/480Mbps speed even if it supports 10Gbps.
 Hilariously, when connected to a USB4 40000Mbps port, it downgrades to USB2 as well.

-Well, now you can very quickly check your setup/usb topology in your terminal before starting your transfer / backup / etc:
+Well, now you can very quickly check your setup/usb topology in your terminal before starting your transfer / backup / etc.

 ```
 > usb-speeds